getup8/getup8-hugo/content/post/power_of_one_and_zero.md

 | 2016-09-24 | 0        | :(              | 1          | Pilates       |
 | 2016-09-25 | 1        | Gym, upper body | 0          | :(            |

-The days's date, a binary column for whether we worked our or not, and then an optional note to say what you did.
+The date, a binary column for whether we worked out or not, and an optional note to say what you did.

 **500 days later**, we're still going strong.
-We've filled out every single day.
+We've filled it out every single day.
 Not always on the same day, I admit, sometimes we'll go a few days or more without marking a zero or a one but inevitably we'll remember and backfill the unmarked days.